Login | Contact

 No, however, we have a list of mentors who may offer observerships or externships according to their convenience and institutional rules.
 They are available to only those who exhibit ultimate professionalism and can make their transportation, stay, and food arrangements.

-No, the feedback is primarily general comments and reviews, like what happens when a program director or faculty reads it.
-The mentees are responsible for writing and editing correctly with the help of online or in-person professional help for writing style and American English.
+No, the feedback is primarily general comments and reviews atleast once or twice, like what happens when a program director or faculty reads it.
+The mentees are responsible for writing and editing correctly by themselves or with the help of online or in-person professional help for writing style and American English.

 All questions can be asked in the WhatsApp group or during the Zoom sessions.

-If a personal question can not be shared in the group, you may text the designated mentor or leadership to fix an appointment time and date for a short segment of time to talk.
+If a personal question can not be shared in the group, you may text the leadership to fix an appointment time and date for a short segment of time to talk.

-Please fill out the application form on the AKMG website and submit it with a CV and a personal statement of not more than 400 words or one A4 page.
+Please fill out the application form on the AKMG website and submit it with a CV and other documents requested in the application form

 Practicing attending physicians ( AKMG members) in academic or non-academic settings .
 Current residents or fellows.